 Poor Bob.
 Poor society.
 We keep hearing that repeating phrase, an outrageous ostinato, as if performed on jazz piano: this is a work world of complete dysfunction, complete dysfunction - with Bob the dysfunctional boob taking his place in the murky, incoherent, terrifying workaday chaos.
 "Bob Hecht moved between them, mediating, as a stupendous virtuoso at the piecemeal revelation of his own inabilities."
 One prime casualty of all this job, job, job - if anyone seeks intimacy or genuine contact with another person, their chances of success hover right around zero.

 "Robert did not think that his likes and dislikes, which seemed to him like a colorful play of his soul, could have anything to do with the relationship of the tenant to the government."
 One of the many instances where we read respectable Robert's authentic feelings are completely alienated from functioning in a job.
 Can you identify with our Bob and his alienation?
-If you are shaking your head "yes," join the club - such is the plight of nearly everyone our modern cubical, computerized culture.
+If you are shaking your head "yes," join the club - such is the plight of nearly everyone in our modern cubical, computerized culture.

 WIFE